 Ask the Vet - Teeth Brushing Alternatives For Dogs

-We’re absowoofly thrilled that our pawsome pals from David Cuffe & Associates, David and Hannah, are going to be answering questions from the BorrowMyDoggy community.
+We’re absowoofly thrilled that our pawsome pals from David Cuffe & Associates, the vets David and Hannah, are going to be answering questions from the BorrowMyDoggy community.
 We’re kicking off this new series with a question most dog owners can likely relate to...brushing your pooch’s teeth.

 QUESTION: My dog won’t let me brush his teeth and won’t eat dentastix.
 Are there any other ways to clean his teeth? - Karen Mills.

 ANSWER: Brushing your dog’s teeth can sometimes be a tricky task.
 If they don’t enjoy it, it could be one of these reasons: